Ad Noctum: Circuit(ry is Dark)

 “You speak English,” Rush replies.
 “Congratu-fuckin’-lations to us both.”

-“If you already know the candlelight is fire,” the woman whispers, her cadence open, as though she’s waiting for Rush to complete the thought.
+“If you already know the candlelight is fire,” the woman whispers.
+She leaves her cadence open, as though she’s inviting Rush to complete the thought.

 Popular posts from this blog